Gabor Fields: Orientation-Selective Level-of-Detail for Volume Rendering: Background - Primitive Volume Rendering

 Using an exponential decay model, the total transmittance $T$ through the segment becomes

 \paragraph{Segment-Based Radiative Transfer.} To evaluate radiance, the ray is partitioned into segments, determined by entry and exit points of the primitives.
-Radiance is computed as the sum of each segment's contribution, weighted by the accumulated transmittance:

-where \(\sRad_k\) denotes the integrated in-scattered radiance within segment \(k\), and \(\sTrans_{k-1}\) is the cumulative transmittance up to segment \(k\).
+Radiance is computed as the sum of each segment's contribution, weighted by the accumulated transmittance: where \(\sRad_k\) denotes the integrated in-scattered radiance within segment \(k\), and \(\sTrans_{k-1}\) is the cumulative transmittance up to segment \(k\).
 Sampling the interaction distance along the ray is achieved via inversion of the cumulative density function along the ray, for a given random sample \(\xi \in (0,1)\):

-This allows for efficient sampling strategies via root-finding (Newton-Raphson, bisection) or closed-form inversion, depending on the choice of kernels.
+This allows for efficient sampling strategies via root-finding (e.g. Newton-Raphson, bisection) or closed-form inversion, depending on the choice of kernels.
 For dense scenes, uniform sampling within segments offers a bias-performance trade-off that remains effective in practice.